two-trick-pony-NL/Frankly/README.md

 ![WhatsApp Image 2022-03-30 at 8 51 00 PM](https://user-images.githubusercontent.com/71013416/161023180-2cc41cbf-9648-4f59-95da-060578e74263.jpeg)

 ## Frankly
 Frankly helps to make giving feedback easier.
-Users can generate QR codes that they can add to workshops, powerpoints, put in waiting areas or share after events to collect feedback on how visitors liked the event.
+There are 4 methods that frankly can help you get feedback:
+1. Through SMS: Frankly sends you the template to your phone, and you can copy it to any messaging app you like
+2. Link: Simply share a URL
+3. QR codes: Simply print QR codes to your own design and share it in the real world
+4. Email: Simply email yourself the template or send it in a batch to your customers directly

 ## Installation